Double child killer cannot be released from prison, Parole Board says

 “It did not believe that Mr Pitchfork had made sufficient progress in addressing and reducing risk to a level that would be consistent with placement in an open prison.”

-It comes after Pitchfork lost a High Court bid in February to challenge Parole Board decisions relating to an allegation that he “sexually assaulted another prisoner”, ahead of the hearing to decide whether he should be released for a second time.
+Pitchfork lost a High Court bid in February to challenge Parole Board decisions relating to an allegation that he “sexually assaulted another prisoner”, the court heard, ahead of the hearing to decide whether he should be released for a second time.

 Last year he was due to face a fresh parole hearing over whether he should be released again, but this was postponed after he launched a legal challenge over the extent of material he has been allowed to see related to “fresh allegations” about his behaviour in prison.